 |Fresh mango juice||15,000 (warung)||Apples (royal gala)||54,500 per kilo (supermarket)|

 |1kg of washing||20,000 per kilo|

 Learn more about Indonesia: Are you thinking of more than Bali?
 There are so many places to see in Indonesia out of Bali.
 A visit to Yogyakarta is an epic place in Indonesia for temples and UNESCO sites.

 General Bali travel tips

 Before I left I like to ask people who have been to a place to give me the most honest and best travel tips they can.
-I am lucky that we have some great friends that have been to Bali and were happy to share their experiences with us and I am also a barista so people are normally very happy to share experiences, sometimes in a very blunt way too.
+I am lucky that we have some great friends that have been on a holiday to Bali and were happy to share their experiences with us.
+I am also a barista so people are normally very happy to share experiences, sometimes in a very blunt way too.
 Here are some of the best Bali travel tips we got…but be ready some are not for the faint-hearted!